-The eastside Type Np stream stratum was not sampled because of the difficulty in finding suitable sites
+The eastside Type Np stream stratum was not sampled because of the difficulty in finding suitable sites.

 Phase 2 of this project will include repeated sampling over time to estimate the trends in stream temperatures.
 The implications of underrepresentation of small forest landowners must be addressed.
-Either a concerted effort at outreach and communication will be required or this landowner class may need to be excluded from the sampling frame.
+A concerted effort at outreach and communication with small forest landowners will be required or this land base may need to be excluded from the sampling frame.